SonyaMoisset/Pluralsight_Training/README.md

 ## Tools
 - Sublime Text 3 From Scratch by Jesse Liberty
 - WebStorm Fundamentals by Shawn Wildermuth
-- Introduction to Git by Geoffrey Grosenbach
-- Git Fundamentals by James Kovacs
-- GitHub for Windows Developers by Brendan Enrick
-- Advanced Git by Ben Hoskings
 - Bower Fundamentals by Joe Eames
 - Creating JavaScript Modules with Browserify by Jeff Valore
 - Yeoman Fundamentals by Steve Michelotti